babathurpe/ScrapBook/README.md

-# ScrapBook
+# ScrapBook app for Android
-An app for Android
+An grid view of images with text and translations to spanish

-Features
+##Features

 * Spanish Translation
 * TalkBack - not tested